margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 A wrong desire leads to frustration, roadblocks, anger, and strife.

 ## I AM ##
-I’m a graduate of UVA.
+I am a graduate of UVA.
-I’m a breakthrough thinker.
+I am a breakthrough thinker.
-I’m a community member.
+I am a community member.
-I’m a musician.
+I am a musician.
 I am a church member.
 I am studious.
 I am organized.